cncf/mentoring/README.md

 # CNCF Mentoring Initiatives

 The Cloud Native Computing Foundation (CNCF) participates in a variety of mentoring programs.
-CNCF is a great place to spend a summer learning, coding, participating, and contributing.
+CNCF is a great place to spend time learning, coding, participating, and contributing.
 We are an exciting open source foundation with a vibrant community of projects, and we look forward to your application and your project ideas!

 - [CNCF Mentoring Initiatives](#cncf-mentoring-initiatives)
   - [Organization Admins](#organization-admins)